-Many of our pioneering advances in treating and preserving human infertility for our patients, also have been used by us in helping zoo and wildlife officials save endangered (and even near extinct) species.
+Many of our pioneering advances in infertility treatment and preserving human infertility for our patients, also have been used by us in helping zoo and wildlife officials save endangered (and even near extinct) species.
 We have performed microsurgery to restore or preserve fertility in chimpanzees, gorillas, South American bush dogs, Mexican wolves, orangutans, and Mongolian wild horses.
 We have consulted at the National Zoo in Washington, D.C., the San Diego Zoo, the St. Louis Zoo, the Pittsburgh Zoo, the Tulsa Zoo, and the Amsterdam Zoo to help them in their efforts to save endangered species.

-We have frozen ovaries in animals that are destined to die off for later transplantation back to related species to be able to increase their population.
+We have frozen ovaries in animals that are destined to die off for later ovary transplantation back to related species to be able to increase their population.
 We have even solved the seemingly intractable problem of freezing fish and frog eggs of species that are almost extinct.
 We have performed IVF and gestational surrogacy on orangutans to improve to ability of hand raised females to rear their own baby orangutans.

 We have collaborated with paleontologists to try to understand why the dinosaurs went extinct, and thereby learn how to save species which are at similar risk today.
-For example, in our elucidating the genes on the Y chromosome which control male fertility, we deciphered the whole evolutionary history of the X+Y chromosomes, and in fact in general the evolutionary history of sex determining chromosomes in general.
+For example, in our elucidating the genes on the Y chromosome which control male infertility, we deciphered the whole evolutionary history of the X+Y chromosomes, and in fact in general the evolutionary history of sex determining chromosomes in general.
 We postulated that sex determining chromosomes like the Y are so unstable that fertility genes are often compromised in animals which evolved sex determining chromosomes.

 So why would sex chromosomes like X+Y evolve in the first place if they negatively impact fertility?
 The reason is that they assure a balanced sex ratio of offspring 50:50.
 Otherwise, if temperature alone determined the gender of offspring, in periods of massive global warming, or cooling, the birth of a skewed sex ratio, like all males, would result in extinction.